 Global Classrooms (GC) Model UN is a flagship program of LAU.
 GC International was operated by the United Nations Association of the USA for the past 16 years.
 2016 ushered in a new era as LAU, a partner of the UNA-USA, operating a model UN program of its own in Lebanon since 2005, took over the management of the GCI conferences in New York.
 Two international conferences, one for middle school students and another for high school students, were held this spring in NY city.

-This year’s 2018 Global Classrooms International Middle School Conference took place from March 22-24.
-The 2018 Global Classrooms International High School Conference took place from May 10-12.
-LAU was entrusted with ownership of the 2017 Global Classrooms International Model UN conferences in New York City.
+This year’s 2019 Global Classrooms International Middle School Conference will take place from March 28-30.
+The 2019 Global Classrooms International High School Conference will take place from May 9-11.

 For more information, visit the LAU Model United Nations website.